cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 daylighting study, as well as the calculation of the energy consumptions of lighting systems required to reach the room illuminance threshold when the daylight illuminance is not enough.

+### \_BoundarySurface

+The CityGML abstract class `_BoundarySurface` is extended by a number of Energy ADE attributes, in order to store construction information (`boundarySurfaceConstruction`) and refurbishment data (`refurbishmentMeasureOnBoundarySurface`).

+Via the general mechanism of attaching time series `WeatherData` to CityGML feature types, the incident global solar irradiances and the daylight illuminances may be for instance related with each outside boundary surface of the building.

 ```xml
 <!--Example of a Roof object -->